 IBX can be used in a multi-threading application.
-However, the underlying Firebird API is not thread safe.
-Either only a single thread should use IBX or you should ensure that only a single thread at any one time is using an IBX provided function.
+The underlying Firebird API is has been thread safe from Firebird 2.5.
+However, either only a single thread should use IBX or you should ensure that only a single thread at any one time is using an IBX provided function.